nrfconnect/sdk-nrf/samples/matter/light_bulb/README.rst

     :start-after: matter_door_lock_sample_commissioning_start
     :end-before: matter_door_lock_sample_commissioning_end

-Before starting the commissioning procedure, the device must be made discoverable over Bluetooth LE, which starts automatically upon the device startup, but only for a predefined period of time (15 minutes by default).
+Before starting the commissioning procedure, the device must be made discoverable over Bluetooth LE.
+The device becomes discoverable automatically upon the device startup, but only for a predefined period of time (15 minutes by default).
-If the Bluetooth LE advertising times out, you can re-enable it by pressing **Button 4**.
+If the Bluetooth LE advertising times out, press **Button 4** to re-enable it.

 When you start the commissioning procedure, the controller must get the commissioning information from the Matter accessory device.
-The data payload, which includes the device discriminator and setup PIN code, is encoded within a QR code, printed to the UART console, and can be shared using an NFC tag.
+The data payload includes the device discriminator and setup PIN code.
+It is encoded within a QR code printed to the UART console and can be shared using an NFC tag.

 Upgrading the device firmware
 =============================